vjesticalab/VLabApp/README.md

 ## Citation

 If you use VLabApp in your research, please cite the VLabApp paper:
-> J. Dorier, A. Raverra and A. Vjestica.
+> J. Dorier, A. Ravera and A. Vjestica.
 In preparation

 If you use the registration module with [stackreg](https://bigwww.epfl.ch/thevenaz/stackreg/), please cite the following [publication](https://doi.org/10.1109/83.650848):
 > P. Thevenaz, U. E. Ruttimann and M. Unser (1998).
 A pyramid approach to subpixel registration based on intensity.
 IEEE Transactions on Image Processing, 7(1), 27–41.